Neev1108/Single-Cell-Pipeline/README.md

 ### 1d Marker Gene File Format

 Only Human and Mouse marker genes are available to the program.
 Annotating other species would require your own marker gene file.
-Please place you files under ```03-ScoreCT/Marker_genes```.
+Please place your files under ```03-ScoreCT/Marker_genes```.
 If a file is not provided, the program will not be able to annotate the data!

 ```
 Marker gene file format example (csv):